-How consumer data analytics help reduce churn
+How player data analytics help reduce churn

-Connecting data analytics with customer churn
+Connecting data analytics with player churn

-Customer data, whether relating to a product or service, must be tracked and analyzed for a better long-term focus from companies on true value solutions.
+Player data must be tracked and analyzed for a better long-term focus from companies on true value solutions.
 But since the data quantities are enormous nowadays, the employment of machine learning and AI-powered solutions can bring about better business models, insights, services, and solutions.

 There are three methods of calculating churn, and companies usually use any one of them or a combination of all three (an integrative approach).
 These quantitative methods explain "what happened" in the world of churn rate.

 As churn prediction is always on the table, companies are trying to employ whatever formulas and methods they can use in order to better prepare to deal with it.
 With volatile and very competitive markets in which companies find themselves dealing, each of the following calculations can expand companies' understanding of the churn aspects.